Sexual abuse cases in Southern Baptist churches: Attempts at reform

 As part of the Chronicles report, investigative reporter Robert Downen interviewed Burleson about his database proposal being rejected by SBC leaders, quoting Burleson as saying, "There's a known problem, but it's too messy to deal with.
 It's not that we can't do it as much as we don't want to do it. ...
 To me, that's a problem.
 You must want to do it, to do it."

 One of the key internal issues that the leadership of the Southern Baptist Convention point to in their inability to address allegations of sexual misconduct is the principle of local church autonomy.
 Unlike other Christian denominations, the SBC does not nationally ordain or license clergy; only individual congregations have that authority (which includes the authority to revoke such).
 As such, the national office has no authority to force churches to report or register sexual misconduct or to revoke licensure or ordination of a guilty party (the only action that the national office can take is to disfellowship a congregation).
 When Burleson lobbied for the creation of a sex-offender database within the denomination, the executive committee said Burleson's recommendation would violate the autonomy of Southern Baptist churches, stating the convention does not have any authority to require local churches to report instances of alleged sexual abuse to their local association, the state Baptist convention, or the national convention.

 An additional issue revolves around local autonomy and clergy themselves.
 "Most pastors are ordained locally after they've convinced a small group of church elders that they've been called to service by God," which leads to a lack of oversight into the background of figures who are ordained.
 "It's a porous sieve of a denomination," said Christa Brown, who was one of the most vocal advocates for a database, repeatedly spelling out how it could deter predators without sacrificing local church autonomy.

+In 2022, Joseph Thomas Knott, a member of the Southern Baptist Convention's executive committee, spoke out against reforms during a committee meeting, arguing that preventative steps to end abuse, in order to protect women and children, would ruin the Baptist church and open the convention up to potential liability lawsuits.